Drug & Alcohol Rehab in Wiltshire

 It is commonly rolled with tobacco and smoked and is said to make it’s users feel relaxed and happy.
 However, it is also known to cause paranoia and anxiety.

-Long-term use of cannabis can lead to mental health conditions that need professional treatment, such as depression and anxiety, as well as throat and lung conditions.
+Long-term use of cannabis can lead to mental health conditions such as depression, post traumatic stress disorder (PTSD), bipolar disorder, borderline personality disorder, obsessive compulsive disorder (OCD) or schizophrenia or anxiety, that need professional treatment, as well as throat and lung conditions.

 When you attend drug and alcohol rehab in Wiltshire to overcome a cannabis addiction, you can expect to spend between 10 and 14 days going through intensive therapy sessions to help you overcome your addiction.